versori-oss/nats-account-operator/docs/specification.md

   jwtSecretName: nats-account-sys-jwt
   # The secret containing the account's identity seed in a file named nats.seed
   seedSecretName: nats-account-sys-seed
+  # The selector limiting which SigningKeys may be used to sign JWTs for this Account.
+All SigningKeys must be in the
+  # same namespace as the Account.
   signingKeysSelector: {}
   imports:
     - name: ""